ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 There is a difference between `RGB of float * float * float` and `RGB of (float * float * float)`.
-The first is a constructor with three pieces of data associated with it, the second is a constructor with one tuple associated with it.
-There are two ways this matters: the memory layout differs between the two (a tuple is an extra indirection), and the ability to create or match using a
+The first is a constructor with three pieces of data associated with it, and the second is a constructor with one tuple associated with it.
+There are two ways this matters: the memory layout differs between the two (a tuple is an extra indirection) and the ability to create or match using a
 tuple:

 ```ocaml